wxd237/gitlab-development-kit/README.md

 ### Post-installation

-Start Redis and PostgreSQL by running the command below.
+Start Redis and PostgreSQL by running the command below in the root of the project:

     bundle exec foreman start

-Seed the main GitLab database:
+Keep the above command running and seed the main GitLab database from a new terminal session:

     cd gitlab && bundle exec rake db:create dev:setup

-Finally, start the main GitLab rails application:
+Finally, start the main GitLab rails application in the gitlab subdirectory of the project:

     bundle exec foreman start